kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

 **How do I install it?**

 Steps:
-*  make sure you have Python 2.5+ installed: if not please follow the instruction for your operating system to install it, Be aare that Python3 is not supported
+*  make sure you have Python 2.5+ installed (*python --version*): if not please follow the instruction for your operating system to install it, Be aare that Python3 is not supported
 *  install the [Fogbugz client library](https://developers.fogbugz.com/default.asp?W197) (if you have pip just digit *sudo pip install fogbugz*)
 *  copy to your repository the commit-hook script getting it from the repo.Assuming you are sitting in the repository root folder you can execute this two commands: